-Preliminary Review, and without referral to any other due process for further action, either party may appeal for reconsideration in writing to the Title IX Coordinator who will issue a written response.

-- 3. Based on the result of the Preliminary Review, the Title IX Coordinator will decide either to (1) proceed with an Investigation, or (2) conclude the complaint process under this procedure.
-The Title IX Coordinator may conclude the complaint process due to (a) insufficient evidence to support a finding of sexual harassment or sexual violence by a preponderance of the evidence; or (b) finding the complaint involves matters which are beyond the scope of applicable University sexual harassment/sexual violence policies.
-Documentation of the Preliminary Review and the reasons for the decision of the Title IX Coordinator will be kept for at least 3 years following conclusion of the matter. - 4.
-At any time, the Title IX Coordinator may implement, or recommend to appropriate University administrators, measures to prevent a sexually discriminatory environment and prevent sexually harassment and sexual violence that may be directed toward others.
+- D. In the event the Title IX Coordinator decides to conclude the complaint process after the Preliminary Review, and without referral to any other due process for further action, either party may appeal for reconsideration by writing to the Title IX Coordinator who will issue a written response.
+The written appeal for reconsideration must be submitted within seven (7) calendar days following notice of the Title IX Coordinator's decision. - E. Documentation of the Preliminary Review and the reasons for the decision of the Title IX Coordinator will be kept for at least 3 years following conclusion of the matter. - F. At any time, the Title IX Coordinator may implement, or recommend to appropriate University administrators, Interim Protective Measures to protect the parties involved and prevent further Prohibited Sex Discrimination.

-C. Investigation
+V. Complaint Investigation